Research

 WORKING PAPERS

-Managers face continuous pressure to meet short-term forecasts and targets, which can potentially impact firms’ investments in customer capital and pricing decisions.
-Using data on U.S. public companies together with IBES analysts’ forecasts, we find that firms that just meet analysts’ profit forecasts have an average markup growth of 0.8% higher than firms that just miss targets, suggesting opportunistic markup manipulation.
-To assess the aggregate economic implications of short-termism, we develop and estimate a quantitative firm-heterogeneity model that incorporates short-term frictions and endogenous markups resulting from customer accumulation.
-In the model, short-termism arises optimally to offset manager’s private incentives, resulting in higher markups and lower customer capital stock.
-We find that, on average, firms increase markups by 8% due to short-termism, generating $38 millions of additional annual profits.
-At the macro level, the distortion reduces consumers’ welfare by 4% and lowers the annual total market capitalization by $3.1 trillions on average.
+Managers face continuous pressure to meet short-term forecasts and targets, which can impact their investment in customer capital and pricing decisions.
+Using data on U.S. public companies together with IBES analysts' forecasts, we find that firms that just meet analysts' profit forecasts have average markup growth of 0.8% higher than firms that just miss targets, suggesting opportunistic markup manipulation.
+To assess the aggregate economic implications of short-termism, we develop and estimate a quantitative heterogeneous firm model that incorporates short-term frictions and endogenous markups resulting from customer accumulation.
+In the model, short-termism solves an agency conflict between manager and shareholders, resulting in higher markups and lower customer capital stock.
+We find that, on average, firms increase markups by 8% due to short-termism, generating $38 million of additional annual profits.
+At the macro level, the distortion reduces consumers' welfare by 4% and lowers the total market capitalization by $3.1 trillion on average.

 I study how financial frictions impact the transmission of monetary policy to investment, considering the specific channel through which the policy is transmitted.
 Monetary policy affects firms' capital investment through two distinct channels: the pure monetary channel, which operates through changes in interest rates, and the information channel, which operates through changes in investors' beliefs and sentiment about the economic outlook.
 I show that the role of financial frictions for monetary policy transmission hinges crucially on specific channel.
 Using Compustat data, I find that firms with high leverage are more sensitive to pure monetary shocks but are less sensitive to Fed information shocks.
 To shed light on the mechanism, I delve into the the nature of how Fed information affects investors beliefs.
 I document that the transmission channel of Fed information is primarily non-fundamental, and empirically consistent with changes in investors sentiment in financial markets.
 Finally, I develop a dynamic general equilibrium model with firm idiosyncratic productivity, real and financial frictions to rationalize the empirical results and quantify the aggregate effects of monetary policy on investment.